noushad-pp/search-list-input/README.md

 ### Data source

-The list of countries (name and ISO code) is copied from [this repo](https://gist.github.com/keeguon/2310008).
+The list of countries (name, ISO Standard 3166-1 code and flag unicodes) is copied from [this repo](https://github.com/mledoze/countries).
 The data is stored as json inside the repository.

 ### Fussy search